galasa-dev/galasa.dev/src/markdown-pages/docs/managers/github-manager.md

 Test class result: _Passed with defects_ ![passed with defects icon:](passed-with-defects.svg)<br>

 Next steps:<br>
-The first method _testNotNull_ returned a result of _Failed With Defects_.
+The first method, _testNotNull_, returned a result of _Failed With Defects_.
 As the _ContinueOnTestFailure_ annotation is used, the test continued to run and the following method _checkBankIsAvailable_ returned a result of _Passed_.
 All methods that are expected to pass returned a result of _Passed_, so the overall result of the test is _Passed With Defects_.
-No further investigation required.
+No further investigation is required.

 ### Scenario 4: